davidkern13/TypeScript-Cheatsheets/README.md

 ### Intersection

-> Union type describes a value that can be one of several types
+> Union type describes a value that can be one of several types.

 ```javascript
 type TypeIntersection = UserBase & UserProfile;